runtimeverification/evm-semantics/evm.md

 ```

 `SELFDESTRUCT` marks the current account for deletion and transfers funds out of the current account.
+Self destructing to yourself, unlike a regular transfer, destroys the balance in the account, irreparably losing it.

 ```{.k .uiuck .rvk}
     syntax UnStackOp ::= "SELFDESTRUCT"